wcaneira/cypress/npm/react/README.md

 See [Recipes](./docs/recipes.md) for more examples.

 2. You can specify where component spec files are located.
-For example, to have them located in `src` folder use this in the component runner specific options in the Cypress configuration:
+For example, to have them located in the `src` folder use this property in the component runner configuration object:

 ```js
 const { defineConfig } = require('cypress')